Sarita-16/JavaScript/README.md

 4. Sum of arrays element using function With passing Parameter
 5. Insert in the begining of an Array \\ unshift() method add one or more new elements to the beginning of an Array & return a new Array
 6. Insert at the end of an Array \\ push() method add one or more elements to the end of an Array & return a new Array
-7. Insert in any position/middle of an Array \\ slice() method add or replace one or more elements to the in any position/middle of an Array
+7. Insert in any position/middle of an Array \\ splice() method add or replace one or more elements to the in any position/middle of an Array

 # script_9.js